MeadowlarkDAW/firewheel/README.md

 * No extensive suite of ready-made widgets.
 Only a few basic ones will be included such as buttons, toggle buttons, labels, spinners, scrollbars, separators, drop-down menus, and single-line text input.
 * No "Flexbox"-like layout systems, so this library is not meant for web or mobile applications.
 * No windowing library or event-loop logic.
 You must provide that yourself.
 (Look at the examples for how to do this.)
-* This toolkit makes no gaurantees that your UI will perform optimally or correctly if you don't know what you are doing.
+* This toolkit makes no gaurantees that your GUI will perform optimally or correctly if you don't know what you are doing.
 Using this toolkit requires some knowledge of how to optimally create layers and regions for a GUI.
 (I may create a guide for this later.)

 # FAQ